Supergroup (music): History

 Rolling Stone editor Jann Wenner credited British rock band Cream, which came together in 1966, as the first supergroup.
 Eric Clapton, formerly of rock band The Yardbirds and blues rock band John Mayall & the Bluesbreakers; Jack Bruce, formerly of jazz/rhythm and blues band the Graham Bond Organisation (GBO) and John Mayall & the Bluesbreakers; and Ginger Baker, formerly of the GBO, formed the band in 1966, recorded four albums, and disbanded in 1968.
 Guitarist Clapton and drummer Baker went on to form Blind Faith, another blues rock supergroup which recruited former Spencer Davis Group and Traffic singer, keyboardist, and guitarist Steve Winwood and Family bassist Ric Grech.
 The group recorded one studio album before disbanding less than a year after formation.
-Also in 1968 Jack Bruce joined the Tony Williams Lifetime, composed of bassist and vocalist Bruce, and three famous Miles Davis alumni: drummer Tony Williams, guitarist John McLaughlin, and keyboardist Khalid Yasin (né Larry Young).
+And in 1970 bassist and vocalist Jack Bruce joined the Tony Williams Lifetime (formed the previous year), composed of three famous Miles Davis alumni: drummer Tony Williams, guitarist John McLaughlin and keyboardist Khalid Yasin (né Larry Young).

 The term may have come from the 1968 album Super Session with Al Kooper, Mike Bloomfield, and Stephen Stills.
 The coalition of Crosby, Stills, Nash & Young (formerly Crosby, Stills & Nash) in 1969 is another early example, given the success of their prior bands (the Byrds, Buffalo Springfield, and the Hollies respectively).

-While the practice had declined by the 80s, in 1985 country superstars Johnny Cash, Willie Nelson, Kris Kristofferson and Waylon Jennings formed the first country supergroup, Highwaymen, going on to achieve three chart singles.
+While the practice had declined by the 80s, in 1985 country superstars Johnny Cash, Willie Nelson, Kris Kristofferson and Waylon Jennings formed the first country supergroup, The Highwaymen, going on to achieve three chart singles.
 Perhaps the most decorated line-up, the supergroup Traveling Wilburys was formed in 1988, consisting of Bob Dylan, George Harrison, Jeff Lynne, Roy Orbison and Tom Petty.

-In the early 2000s, supergroups such as Audioslave and Velvet Revolver made their mark.
+In the late 1990s and early 2000s, supergroups such as A Perfect Circle, Audioslave and Velvet Revolver made their mark.
+A Perfect Circle was created in 1999 by Billy Howerdel and Tool vocalist Maynard James Keenan.
 Audioslave was created in 2001, composed of ex-members of Rage Against the Machine and Chris Cornell from Soundgarden.
-The members of Guns N’ Roses and Scott Weiland from Stone Temple Pilots came together to form Velvet Revolver in 2002.
+The members of Guns N' Roses and Scott Weiland from Stone Temple Pilots came together to form Velvet Revolver in 2002.
 This is a time when supergroups were experiencing a revival; established musicians looked for new platforms to express themselves.

-In 2013, pop rock bands McFly and Busted combined to form McBusted, before splitting in 2015.
+In 2013, British pop rock bands McFly and Busted combined to form McBusted, before splitting in 2015.
 A 2015 example of a supergroup is FFS, a collaboration between Scottish indie rock band Franz Ferdinand and American art rock band Sparks.
-Other prominent examples include Atoms for Peace and Boygenius.
+Other prominent examples include Atoms for Peace, SuperHeavy, and Boygenius.